-RSS readers are an essential tool to keep up with blogs and news at a glance, without having to visit the sites themselves.
-Since this has a negative impact on ads, many authors tries to lure their visitors to their sites by only posting excerpts in their RSS feeds.
+RSS readers are a great tool to keep up with blogs and news at a glance, without having to visit the sites individually.
+Since this could have a negative impact on ad revenue and pageviews, many authors tries to bring visitors to their sites by only posting excerpts in their RSS feeds.

 In conclusion, it’s always sad to see old acquaintances pass away, but it is the way of life.
 For new things to emerge, one must clear away the old rubble.
 We don’t necessarily have to like it, but we still have to accept it.